-Jumping into the freelancing industry is a difficult feat, and sometimes scary, if you dive head first into it.
-With an extensive amount of articles written on how to make it, there’s a lot of information to sort through, and it’s hard to find what will work for you.
+Jumping headfirst into the freelancing industry is a difficult and sometimes scary.
+With an extensive amount of articles written on how to make it, there’s a lot of information to sort through.
+And it’s hard to find what will work for you.

 With that in mind, I have created this step-by-step tutorial on how to start generating income as a freelancer based on what worked to help increase my own income and to turn a hobby into a career.